singhgautam7/GCP-PDE-preparation---GRS/study_material/data_processing_and_pipelines.md

  - Hadoop/Spark jobs are run on Dataproc, and the **pre-emptible machines cost 80% less**.
  - Dataproc **Graceful Decommissioning** incorporates Graceful Decommission of YARN Nodes to finish work in progress on a worker before it is removed from the Cloud Dataproc cluster.
 By default this is disabled.
 	- This make sures that the work in progress is not lost while scaling.
  - If you create a Dataproc cluster with internal IP addresses only, attempts to access the Internet in an initialization action will fail unless you have configured routes to direct the traffic through a NAT or a VPN gateway.
-Without access to the Internet, you can enable Private Google Access, and place job dependencies in Cloud Storage; cluster nodes can download the dependencies from Cloud Storage from internal IPs.
+Without access to the Internet, you can enable Private Google Access, and **place job dependencies in Cloud Storage**; cluster nodes can download the dependencies from Cloud Storage from internal IPs.
  - IAM -
 	 - Service accounts used with Cloud Dataproc must have Dataproc/Dataproc Worker role (or have all the permissions granted by Dataproc Worker role).
 		 - Need permissions to read and write to Google Cloud Storage, and to write to Google Cloud Logging